Share to Facebook Share to Twitter Bookmark and Share

 NEW SECTION.
 SECTION 1.
 There is hereby added to K.C.C. chapter 15.08 a new section to read as follows:

-C. Except as otherwise provided in subsection ((C.)) B. of this section, members may be reappointed by the executive to serve up to two full consecutive terms, subject to confirmation by the council.
+C. Except as otherwise provided in subsection ((C.)) B. of this section, members may be reappointed by the executive to serve up to two full consecutive terms, subject to confirmation by the council by motion.

 ((C.)) D. Representatives of Boeing and labor are exempt from term limits.